ZilchEngine/ZilchDocs/zero_editor_documentation/tutorials/scripting/loops.markdown

 #  The **loop body** runs next.

 # After the loop body runs, the **update statement** is executed.
- - The update statement is usually used to increment the index — typically taking it one step closer to making the loop condition become `false`.
+ - The update statement is usually used to increment the index ï¿½ typically taking it one step closer to making the loop condition become `false`.

 #  Then the **loop condition** is checked again.